mfkl/libvlc-feature-requests/README.md

 - Higher update frequency for time/position events

 ## Multi vout support via libvlc_media_player_select_tracks_by_ids
-to be able to build a video wallet easily from window handles.
+to be able to build a video wall easily from window handles.

 ## Gapless playback